Konstantinos Karetsas

 Written By: Nikolaos

 Last month, Konstantinos Karetsas made international headlines when he became the youngest goalscorer in the history of the Greek national team.
 He also became the youngest scorer ever in a UEFA Nations League game, at 17 years and 124 days old.
 The Greece squad from that victory – a crucial one, enabling Greece’s promotion to Group A in the Nations League – also featured Konstantinos Koulierakis (21), Georgios Vagiannidis (23), Giannis Konstantelias (22), Christos Mouzakitis (18), Christos Zafeiris (22), Christos Tzolis (23), and Konstantinos Tzolakis (22).
+The average age of those seven players, combined with Karetsas, is just 21 years old.

 Noah Allen and Konstantinos Karetsas: Uniting the Greek Diaspora Through Football